TheHungrySomeone/Number-Guess/README.md

 ## How to install
 cd into the `Number-Guess` directory, then run `./install.sh`.
 ### Alternatave
-cd into the `Number-Guess` directory, then copy `number-guess` into a directory in your $PATH such as /usr/local/bin or /usr/bin, then you can run this by running the command `number-guess`.
+cd into the `Number-Guess` directory, then copy `number-guess` into /usr/local/bin, then you can run this by running the command `number-guess`.

+## Update Number-Guess
+The install script also updates Number-Guess if it is already installed.

 ## Install on an ssh server
 1. Follow the directions above